 We source products which are as local, natural and healthy as possible, and out of preference buy from small independent suppliers with green credentials.

 When the building was renovated, it was wrapped externally with insulation (like a duvet) meaning that everything within it contributes to the thermal mass, thus creating a stable internal temperature, as well as making the building energy efficient.
 The breathable wood fibre insulation also acts as a carbon sink.

 Single Use Plastic

 We avoid buying single use plastics and do not offer plastic straws.
 Instead when you stay, we use a natural and organic shower and soap from dispensers in the rooms and we offer a flask of fresh milk for coffee and teas.
-In the bar there is a range of delicious snacks and nuts sold by the pot – you help yourself and mix and match, and we have hardly ever been asked for a straw!